Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 Product updates show your users that you're listening and committed to improving their experience.
 When you ship a feature that your customers have been asking for, they feel heard.

 Announcing updates can also attract new users.
-When people see your product is always improving, they're more interested in trying it out for themselves.
+When people see that your product is always improving, they're more interested in trying it out for themselves.
 It can also bring back churned customers who see that the new updates have fixed their old problems.

 All in all, a well-crafted release note can impact both current, past, and future customers.